Insights

 NSW's Digital Work Systems Act catches every employer using algorithmic scheduling, AI-driven monitoring, automated performance management, or platform-based work allocation.
 The definition of "digital work system" explicitly includes algorithms, AI, automation, and online platforms — making this one of the broadest workplace AI laws globally.
 Any company operating in NSW with AI-assisted HR, logistics, or workforce management tools must assess and manage WHS risks from those systems.

-WHS entry permit holders (typically union officials) gain rights to access and inspect digital work systems — including AI algorithms and monitoring tools.
-Employers must provide "reasonable assistance" on 48 hours' notice.
+WHS entry permit holders (typically union officials) gain rights to access and inspect digital work systems — including AI algorithms and monitoring tools — in relation to a suspected contravention, not as an unconditional/blanket inspection right.
+Employers must provide "reasonable assistance" on notice.
 This creates a transparency obligation where the AI/algorithmic logic behind workplace decisions becomes inspectable by worker representatives, not just regulators.
+The inspection-access right specifically (distinct from the Act's general 2026-02-18 effective date) does not commence until SafeWork NSW publishes its entry permit holder guideline, plus one month — see Timeline table.
+Status reflects this guideline-gated commencement rather than current enforceability.

 Australia's Privacy Act reforms make AI transparency mandatory through privacy law — not AI-specific legislation.
-Any organization using personal information in automated decisions must disclose the types of data used, the logic applied, and the most influential factors.
+Any organization using personal information in automated decisions must update its privacy policy to describe, in general terms, the kinds of personal information used and the kinds of decisions made or substantially assisted by ADM.
 Even "human in the loop" doesn't exempt you if the algorithm plays a substantial role.
-The OAIC has stated that "the algorithm decided" is not an acceptable explanation.

 The first binding international treaty to require notification when a person is interacting with an AI system rather than a human.
 Applies across all sectors in all ratifying states — including the US, UK, and EU — creating a truly transatlantic baseline for AI disclosure.